gipplab/acst/README.md

     COPY go-ipfs /go-ipfs

-Finally IPFS can be compiled and "installed" with make and go:
+Finally IPFS can be compiled and installed with make and go:

     WORKDIR /go-ipfs
     RUN make -j 16 install